 The construction will start in the fourth quarter of 2021, with the aim of completion by the end of 2022.
 An estimated 11-13 permanent jobs will be created from the project.

 5. Vineyard Wind I - Offshore

 This is the first utility-scale offshore wind energy project in the United States, over 15 miles off the coast of Massachusetts.
 Vineyard Wind I is scheduled to begin operating in 2023.

-With 800 MW of installed capacity, 84 offshore wind turbines, and an investment of 2.5 billion Euros, it is the largest wind farm currently under development in the USA.
+With 800 MW of installed capacity, 84 offshore wind turbines, and an investment of over $3bn, it is the biggest wind farm currently under development in the USA.